Welcome to Dr. Andrew Joseph Pegoda’s homepage!

 - & 18 graduate hours, Education

-All content on this website is Copyrighted © by Dr. Andrew Joseph Pegoda, 2013-2022.
+All content on this website is Copyrighted © by Dr. Andrew Joseph Pegoda, 2013-2026.
 All Rights Reserved.
-Views expressed are Dr. Andrew Joseph Pegoda’s alone.
+Views expressed anywhere on this website or in published articles are Dr. Andrew Joseph Pegoda’s alone.
 The full disclaimer is here.

 See all online publications here.